Pakistan Players Excited To Mark ODI Returns In Karachi - UrduPoint

 “I will look to spend more time at the crease and finish the innings for Pakistan as a middle-order batsman.

-"Home series are very important as they give the support which is necessary for us as players.
+“Home series are very important as they give the support which is necessary for us as players.
 I have focused on my batting skills so when I am given an opportunity I prove myself as a proper all-rounder.
-The preparations for the Sri Lanka series are going great", he added.
+The preparations for the Sri Lanka series are going great.

-"This is going to be an exciting series and I am looking forward to play in Karachi", he added.
+“This is going to be an exciting series and I am looking forward to play in Karachi.”